 More than 700,000 New Yorkers have diabetes, and nearly a third do not know they have it.
 Many people with diabetes have no symptoms.
 For others, symptoms may develop slowly over time or are so mild, they go unnoticed.

 Taking diabetes medication that your doctor prescribes, healthy diet choices and exercise are important to managing Type 1 and Type 2 diabetes.
-The good news is that taking small steps to improve your health goes a long way when it comes to living well with diabetes:
+The good news is that taking small steps to improve your health goes a long way when it comes to diabetes management:

 Fill half of your plate at lunch and dinner with vegetables that you like or a simple salad.
 Click here to see how you can put together a healthier plate and get some ideas for delicious meals.

 Drink water or seltzer instead of soda and juice.
 Add slices of lemon, lime, or cucumber to your glass to make it even more refreshing.